luyaor/icse2018-poster/README.md

 Compile main.tex to generate pdf.

-Main content are in body.tex
+Main content are in body.tex.

-Poster are poster-pic-draft.pages/pdf.
+Poster is in ./poster-pic.